numberscope/backscope/doc/server-administration.md

 In the `/home` directory, there's a directory `scope` for the user `scope`.
 Within the `scope` directory, there's a `repos` directory.
-Within the repos directory, there's a checkout of `backscope`.
+Within the repos directory, there's a checkout of `backscope`, and within that backscope directory at its top level, there is a checkout of the `oeisdata` repository from the OEIS.

 We can't simply clone `backscope`, install its dependencies, and run the Flask development server.
 We need to set `backscope` up as a production